Zion National Park Visitor Center

 Zion Park History

-In 1917 the Zion Lodge was built in Zion Canyon to accommodate the tourists who flocked to the area.
-Two years later, Mukuntuweep National Monument was proclaimed Zion National Park.
-In 1930, the Zion-Mt Carmel highway was completed which opened up Zion Canyon to the east side of the park.
-This also gave easy access to Bryce Canyon and the North Rim of the Grand Canyon.
+In 1917 Zion Lodge was built in Zion Canyon to accommodate tourists who flocked to the area.
+Two-years later, Mukuntuweap National Monument was proclaimed as Zion National Park.
+In 1930, the Zion-Mt Carmel highway was completed which opened up the canyon to the east side of the park.
+This also gave easy access to Bryce Canyon and the Grand Canyon.
 The Zion Human History Museum, located along the Zion-Mt.
-Carmel Highway, has informative displays on the human history of the Zion National Park area.
-Humans have been in the area for a very long time.
-Evidence dates back to 500 A.D., a time when the ancestral Puebloans (Anasazi) hunted the megafauna that roamed the earth.
+Carmel Highway, has informative displays on the human history of the area.
+Evidence shows humans have been there for a very long time, dating back to 500 A.D., a time when the ancestral Puebloans (Anasazi) hunted the megafauna that roamed the earth. |

 Zion National Park Vacation: Canyon Country